-VOCA regulations allow for match waiver requests to be submitted to the federal Office for Victims of Crime (OVC) by the state on behalf of the subrecipient.
-OVC reviews these requests from subrecipients and makes a decision as to match waivers for individual projects.

-If your agency would like to request a match waiver, please see Form H: Attachments to Uploads for detailed information and a sample letter.
+VOCA regulations allow for match waiver requests to be submitted.
+The federal Office for Victims of Crime (OVC) allows the state to review all waiver requests and make a decision whether to grant the request on a case by case basis.
+Match requests are made with regard to a specific subaward.
+Requesting and receiving approval for a match waiver for one subaward does not extend the match waiver to any other subaward.
+If your agency would like to request a match waiver, please see Form G: Attachments to Uploads for detailed information and a sample letter.
 The letter should outline the reasons why your agency will have difficulty meeting the full match requirement and should indicate the amount of match you are able to provide.
-Your CVSSD fund coordinator will review your waiver request to determine eligibility and if it should be forwarded to the federal OVC.
-CVSSD will compile all of the eligible match waiver requests from a grant-awarding process and send them to OVC at one time.
+Your CVSSD fund coordinator will review your waiver request to determine eligibility.

-NOTE: OVC has indicated that a match waiver request for the full amount won't likely be approved.
-It is very important that you consider the amount of match you shall contribute to the project.
+Keep in mind that CVSSD is not likely to approve a match waiver for the full amount.
+It is very important you consider the amount of match you are able to contribute to the project.